 The nose can shift over time because of the natural ageing process or previous surgery.
 This can cause breathing problems and an asymmetrical appearance.
 Revision rhinoplasty can correct this by resetting the nose in its proper position.

 The best time for revision rhinoplasty surgery is when the swelling from the primary surgery has gone down.
-This can take up to a year.
-It’s essential to wait until all the swelling has gone down before having a revision rhinoplasty.
-Revision rhinoplasty is considered a second procedure, and waiting at least one year before undergoing this second procedure is important to ensure proper healing and to allow swelling to fully resolve.
-If not, the surgeon won’t be able to see the true shape of the nose.
-This could lead to more surgery in the future.
+Mr Sadri will advise waiting one year before any further surgery takes place.
+This is to ensure the swelling has gone down and there is proper healing allowing the surgeon to be able to see the true shape of the nose.

 The surgeon will then correct any aesthetic or functional problems.
 This may involve breaking the nose and resetting it, correcting a deviated septum, or removing scar tissue.